-During the last week of the summer session, you will have to take a MATLAB quiz.
+During the last week of the quarter, you will have to take a MATLAB quiz.

 - You will be tested on your ability to use rudimentary MATLAB commands to solve basic computational problems and on your understanding of topics covered in the lab assignments.

 - The quiz will cover Assignments 1 through 4.

 - You can make use of gradescope and the course websites but no other websites.

 - The quiz is scheduled for one hour, although you most likely will not need the full amount of time.

 - Open book and notes.
 But you may not disclose the exam problems to any other person during the quiz days.
 Any sign of disclosure will be reported immediately to the Academic Integrity Office.